 Graduate careers in Audiology include working as clinical audiologists and healthcare scientists in the NHS or private sector.
 They can also work under the NHS Practitioner Training Programme or in the healthcare charity sector.

-Audiology graduates move on to a variety of careers in hospitals, community-based practice, audiological and neurosciences research.
-They can take on roles such as hearing aid dispenser, scientific advisor, educator, hearing aid audiologist and equipment developer, manufacturer or supplier.
+Audiology graduates move on to a variety of careers in hospitals, community-based practice, and audiological and neurosciences research.
+They can take on roles such as hearing aid dispensers, scientific advisors, educators, hearing aid audiologists and equipment developers, manufacturers or suppliers.

 Source: National Careers Service UK.

 Please note that entry requirements vary for each UK university.

 To learn more about the best audiology courses in the UK, find details on the top ranking Anatomy and Physiology (Audiology) universities in the Guardian University Guide 2024 below: